MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-getdiskfreespaceexa.md

 A pointer to a variable that receives the total number of free bytes on a disk.

 This parameter can be <b>NULL</b>.

-#### - lpFreeBytesAvailable [out, optional]

-A pointer to a variable that receives the total number of free bytes on a disk that are available to the user
-       who is associated with the calling thread.

-This parameter can be <b>NULL</b>.

-If per-user quotas are being used, this value may be less than the total number of free bytes on a disk.

 ## -returns